Accessibility & Facilities

 We want to make it easy for everyone to enjoy visiting Gunnersbury.
 If you would like more information about accessibility or the facilities, please contact us.

 Parking at Gunnersbury

-Our main visitor car park is 5 minutes’ walk from the museum and café along a flat, surfaced path.
-Designated disabled parking is next to the museum.
-To access the disabled parking area, please use the entrance on Pope’s Lane (about 150m from the junction with the A406) and follow the disabled parking signs.
+Our main visitor car park is 5 minutes’ walk from the museum along a flat, surfaced path.
+Designated disabled parking can be found in the visitor car park.

 Access inside the museum

 The museum, visitor reception and shop are accessed by a short ramp.
 Inside, a self-operated lift serves all the galleries and is suitable for wheelchairs, including small motorised ones.
 Please let a member of the team know if you need any assistance.
 We have a manual wheelchair available to borrow and there is seating in each gallery.